|Model Number:MSAM-YM03||Pilot: Klim Nick|

 Sub (4/6AB): Beam Javelin [Shockwave]

 While visually similar to Deathscythe Hell(EW)’s Main, the Montero’s shockwave is in fact wider and has some tracking, thus making it difficult to avoid with Boost Dashing alone.
-Furthermore, this tool has good damage proration, no cancellation correction and any follow-up attack will likely do good damage.
+Furthermore, this tool has good damage proration, and with no cancellation correction any follow-up attack will likely do good damage.

 Despite primarily being used as a ranged weapon, you can actually rainbow step from this move.
-A common tactic is to immediately follow up the rainbow step with an amekyan.
+A common tactic is to immediately follow up the rainbow step with an assist to Main freefall.
 However, this move has limited effectiveness against targets that are fleeing from the Montero as the range is only up to Montero’s red lock range.
 It’s not too far-fetched to claim that the victory may well hinge on how often you can land a hit with this.